 You can purchase units of the Fund through Dealers who will send us your order.
-The units of the Fund are qualified for distribution in all Canadian provinces pursuant to this simplified prospectus.
+The units of the Fund are qualified for distribution in Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontario, Prince Edward Island, Québec and Saskatchewan pursuant to this simplified prospectus.
 Your order must be in the proper form and include all necessary supporting documents.
-Your Dealer is responsible for sending us your order by courier, priority post or any other telecommunications facility without cost to you.
+Your Dealer is responsible for sending us your order by courier, priority post, telephone or electronic means, without charge to you.